There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 Making the most of their colors for camouflage, they either remain motionless or walk slowly into the forest.

-It takes these snakes at least three years to produce live young, as it takes the females that long to attain sexual maturity.
+It takes these snakes at least three years to produce live young, and the females take that long to attain sexual maturity.

 21. Northern Ribbon Snake